WilliBobadilla/BathRoomNotifierApp/README.md

 <img src="https://github.com/WilliBobadilla/BathRoomNotifierApp/blob/master/screenshots/4.png"  width="25%" height="35%" />
 </p>

+# Set Up 🔧
+1. Print a Qr with the content "ocupped"
+2. Print a Qr with the content "disoccupied"
+3. Put in the door of the bathroom with some intructions

 # TODO :page_with_curl:
-1. set up the real time database
+1. Set up the real time database
 2. Improve UI
 3. Add more information in readme
+4. Add more pictures of the qr's

 # Author :man: